China clearance documents are the standard paperwork you will need to prepare when importing products from a Chinese company.

 This article introduces some of the most common clearance documents which you are likely to require, including invoice, bill of lading, packing list, certificate of origin etc.

-Below are three most important documents required for conducting foreign trade with a Chinese company.
+Below are the three most important documents required for conducting foreign trade with a Chinese company.

 In the vast majority of circumstances you will need all three of these documents when importing a shipment from China.